NYU-CS9053/Syllabus/README.md

 This class will use [GitHub](http://github.com) extensively.
 All lectures, links to homework assignments and discussion will happen on the GitHub class [repository](https://github.com/NYU-CS9053/Fall-2019-I);
 To read more about the benefits to this for you as a student, read [here](https://education.github.com/) and [here](https://classroom.github.com)

-You must notify me of your GitHub user id and which section you are in (this is Section I).
+You must notify me of your GitHub username and which section you are in (this is Section I).
 As soon as you do, I will verify that you're enrolled in the class, and then give you access to the class's [repository](https://github.com/NYU-CS9053/Fall-2019-I).
 The repository is [https://github.com/NYU-CS9053/Fall-2019-I](https://github.com/NYU-CS9053/Fall-2019-I).
 If you do not have access you will get a 404 message or be prompted to login.
 This means either;
-* you haven't given me your GitHub user id
+* you haven't given me your GitHub username
 * I have not yet added you
-* or you are not logged-in with that user id.
+* or you are not logged-in with that username.

 Ensure you have access to this [repository](https://github.com/NYU-CS9053/Fall-2019-I) __ASAP (as soon as possible)__